gruberb/blog-hugo/content/post/naming-things.md

 then a future developer in a year from now will look at the code and trying to figure out how to set the user to the request object so he or she can use it later on in the program.
 The name `validateUser` doesn't indicate at all that the `user` is added to the request object here.

-You have to options now:
+You have two options now:
 1. Thinking about a better name which includes the behaviour of adding the user to the request object
 2. Split the function into two or three pieces, and calling it like this: